usefulio/cordova-example-plugin/README.md

 In this file we extend `window` object with function `sum` which calls `cordova.exec`.
 Cordova translates that and calls `execute` method from our class declared in SamplePlugin.java.

-Arguments to `exec` are: two callback functions (success and error callback), plugin class name, action name and array of arguments.
+Arguments to `exec` are allways the same: two callback functions (success and error callback), plugin class name, action name and array of arguments.
 You can pass any number of arguments - they are processed by execute function as described.

 plugin.xml